top of page

 image-from-rawpixel-id-2466524-jpeg.jpg

 Steele turned the bogus nude toward the wall, then strutted around the gallery, inspecting the cream of his priceless collection.
 The arrogant ass flaunted his ugliness like a weapon; he even got off on repulsing people.
 Nick felt disgusted but also intrigued.
 It was easy to picture Steele as a boy scaring other kids with his Godzilla act.
 Nick could have used this attitude to face down his boyhood tormentors.
-Instead, he ran away and hid in museums.
+Instead, to his shame, he ran away and hid in museums.

-Enough pointless navel-gazing.
 Nick shifted his attention to the masterpieces glowing on the canvas-colored walls.
 Focusing on Degas’ elegant Ballet at the Paris Opera, he let the dramatic lighting and glittering swirl of pastels lift him out of his dark thoughts.

 Degas-Ballet paris Opera 1877 rawpixel.jpg

-As Steele lumbered across his sight line, Nick got a whiff of his aftershave, the smell like pine-scented toilet cleaner.
 Steele stopped before his most prized painting, The Blue Room by Picasso.
 Stepping next to him, Nick looked at the lithe, naked beauty giving herself a sponge bath in her shades-of-blue bedroom.
 She reminded him of Raquel, Steele’s wife and his lover.
 Imagining the crude bastard’s fleshy mitts touching her delicate skin sent a biting rage through him, soon followed by a crushing sense of guilt over his inability to protect Raquel or return her love.
-If he could love anyone, it would be an unattainable woman like Sondra, his former therapist.
+If he could love anyone, it would be an unattainable woman like Kate Devlin, who's haunted his dreams for the past three years.

 “Hey Pablo, you’re still the cock,” Steele gave the work a thumbs up.
 Moving on to Van Gogh’s Sunflowers, he gave this popular masterpiece a less vigorous thumbs up.